marcelkohl/dbex/README.md

 - draggable connections to reorder in tree-view
 - autocomplete on query area
 - identify query executed from textEditor and replace or create new result tab (uuid or title)
+- add promise on dbex side to avoid engine blocking atom
+- fix grid scroll on first and last records (actually hidden by the theader/atom footer)
+- move cursor on grid result when clicked
+- move cursor on grid result when pgup pgdown

 ### Additional modules
 - export result as csv